 - advanced life cycle assessment / systems analysis including especially consequential LCA.
-Connected to this course is a separate project module which focuses on various more advanced cases; either related to an energy system, a form of waste management, or as an analysis of different kinds of design for 'End of Life' (the course LCAII with associated case module). - Life cycle assessment / systems analysis applied on bioresources or biosystems focus is on the special challenges of operating in both the techno-sphere and the biosphere - mass-flow-analysis in relation to waste management and waste systems as a means to determine the flow of valuable minerals and other substances/materials - atmosphere chemistry focussing on global warming the transport phenomenon in the atmosphere and the stratosphere as an example of a thorough analysis of the most important environmental impacts of today - risk analysis as a tool for analysing unwanted/accidental impact of various manufacturing methods - including especially the use of various processing agents - security and environmental management as a management related supplement to the risk analysis course.
+Connected to this course is a separate project module which focuses on various more advanced cases; either related to an energy system, a form of waste management, or as an analysis of different kinds of design for 'End of Life' (the course LCAII with associated case module). - Life cycle assessment / systems analysis applied on bioresources or biosystems focus is on the special challenges of operating in both the techno-sphere and the biosphere - ٠ - atmosphere chemistry focussing on global warming the transport phenomenon in the atmosphere and the stratosphere - as an example of a thorough analysis of the most important environmental impacts of today - risk analysis as a tool for analysing unwanted/accidental impact of various manufacturing methods including especially the use of various processing agents - security and environmental management as a management related supplement to the risk analysis course.